Is there anything better than tomato soup on a cold day?

 - Either using a blender (in batches), food processor, or an immersion blender, blend until pureed.

-- Return to the pot, if applicable, and then add the cream and stir to combine.
+- Return to the pot, if applicable, and then add the almond milk and stir to combine.

 - Season to taste with any additional salt and/or pepper.